Hypnotherapy, Nlp, Stress management, Counselling, Past life regression, Self-hypnosis, Meditation, Mindfulness all include hypnosis best elements.

-Treatments with hypnosis can be an integral part of Hypnotherapy, Stress management, Counselling, Past life regression, CBT, Analytical Psychotherapy, Self-hypnosis, Meditation and Mindfulness techniques to assure the best client centred treatment.
+Hypnosis can be an integral part of Hypnotherapy, Stress management, Counselling, Past life regression, CBT, Analytical psychotherapy, Self-hypnosis, Meditation and Mindfulness treatments.

 Much is said about hypnotherapy to describe what treatment is.

 Actually, all therapies use hypnosis.
 Being in a state of hypnosis is a normal and natural ‘state for being human’.
 Experiencing hypnosis as a state of being is positive and/or negative.
 People going to therapy and counselling usually present the negative state of hypnosis.
 However, since there are still misconceptions about what it is like to be hypnotised, what is described on these pages is my approach to therapeutic work.

 Inexperienced people may report that entering hypnosis is different from a waking state while a few, with the best of intentions, say that they use hypnosis for spiritual development.
 Fortunately, people researching hypnotherapy make an accurate assessment about their requirements and when arriving at a therapist’s office many express relief hearing about their needs and levels of hypnotisability.
 Hypnotisability level/depth depend on three factors:

 My advice is when you choose a therapist is to talk with them over the phone so that you both can assess suitability of the help required and the expertise offered.
 In my experience this saves not only time and expense, but also disappointment.